-Rumba Development Add-in for Visual Studio
+Rumba+ Development Add-On for Visual Studio

 This add-in is provided separately and provides objects for developers to use in .NET code to add mainframe and AS/400 printing, HLLAPI, macros and FTX functionality to your Visual Studio projects.
 RDE .NET controls appear in the Microsoft Visual Studio Toolbox as Mainframe, AS/400, UNIX and HP displays.